Solving discrete constrained problems on de Rham complex: The discretization using finite element complexes

 \section{The discretization using finite element complexes}

 In this section, we use the finite element spaces on discrete de Rham complex to discretize the constrained problem

 We will show the relation between its discrete weak formulation and the matrix system \eqref{mixed_matrix}.
-The main results in this section have been proved in \cite{ arnold2018finite, arnold2006finite,arnold2010finite, boffi2013mixed}.
+We use the framework of finite element exterior calculus (FEEC) in \cite{ arnold2018finite, arnold2006finite,arnold2010finite} to study the discrete problem of \eqref{mixed_dd}.
 We refer the readers to these references for more details.